 - Heat olive oil in a large pot over medium heat.

-- Remove about 1 cup of soup, place into a heat-safe measuring cup (something that holds 2 to 4 cups) and blend with an immersion blender until smooth.
+- Remove about 1 cup of soup, place into a heatproof container (something that holds 2 to 4 cups) and blend with an immersion blender until smooth.
 Pour back into the pot of soup.
-(This adds extra creaminess and body to the soup.)Note: If you don't have an immersion blender or prefer not to use, you can place the cup of soup/beans in a heat-safe bowl and mash with a potato masher.
-Alternatively, you can blend the soup with a regular blender.
+(This adds extra creaminess and body to the soup.)Note: If you don't have an immersion blender or prefer not to use, you can place the 1 cup of soup/beans in a heatproof bowl and mash with a potato masher.
+Alternatively, you can blend the 1 cup of soup with a regular blender.

-- Add kale and cream to the soup.
+- Add kale and whipping cream to the soup.
 Bring to a simmer (don't boil) and cook for 3 to 5 minutes or until kale is wilted.
-Adjust seasoning by adding more salt, black pepper or Herbes de Provence if necessary.
+Adjust seasoning, if necessary, by adding more salt to taste.

 - To serve, divide the soup into bowls and garnish with crispy chickpeas.
 Enjoy!